-Recognising delirium We routinely assess for current delirium when we admit residents.
-We recognise that many of our older residents are at risk of developing delirium after admission due to cognitive impairment, severe illness, unresolved sensory impairment, and/or dehydration.
-For people who are at risk of delirium, our care staff confidently monitor them for rapid changes or fluctuations in cognition, perception, physical function, Do we know who has and social behaviour.
-We have guidance available for staff about the changes a delirium? that may indicate a person has a delirium.
-If staff or family are concerned that a resident has developed a delirium, our care staff know how to request a clinical assessment.
-If delirium develops, we clearly document the diagnosis of delirium in residents' notes and communicate this diagnosis to those involved in the care of the resident.
-A strength Comments In progress Needs work Responding to delirium For residents with a delirium, we identify possible reversible triggers and plan interventions e.g., Pain, Infection, Nutrition, Constipation, Hydration, Exercise, Sleep, Medication, Environment, and Emotional Stress.
+Recognising delirium We routinely assess for current delirium when we admit older patients.
+We recognise that many of our older patients are at risk of developing delirium after admission due to cognitive impairment, severe illness, unresolved sensory impairment, and/or dehydration.
+For people who are at risk of delirium, our staff confidently monitor them for rapid changes or fluctuations in cognition, perception, physical function, and Do we know who has social behaviour.
+We have guidance available for staff about the changes that a delirium? may indicate a person has a delirium.
+If staff or family are concerned that a patient has developed a delirium, our staff know how to request a clinical assessment.
+If delirium develops, we clearly document the diagnosis of delirium in patients' notes and communicate this diagnosis to those involved in the care of the patient.
+A strength Comments In progress Needs work Responding to delirium For patients with a delirium, we identify possible reversible triggers and plan interventions e.g., Pain, Infection, Nutrition, Constipation, Hydration, Exercise, Sleep, Medication, Environment, and Emotional Stress.
 Do we manage Our staff understand the possible experience of delirium and can confidently use techniques to help reduce distress or confrontation. delirium proactively?
 We make sure that causes of distress are addressed before we consider giving any calming medication.
-We record this in residents' notes.
+We record this in patients' notes.
 We arrange reviews of any medications started during a delirium to see if people need to stay on them.
 A strength Comments In progress Needs work